 - You may have a drug allergy — with varying degrees of certainty

-These conclusions can help your doctor and you in making future treatment decisions.
+These conclusions can help when making future treatment decisions.

 Interventions for a drug allergy can be divided into two general strategies: